 Types of People Food Treats for Your Puppy

-- Lean meat: Small amounts of turkey, chicken and lean beef are good, but avoid ham as it may be too rich for a puppy’s digestion.
+- Lean meat: Small amounts of turkey, chicken, and lean beef are good, but avoid ham as it may be too rich for a puppy’s digestion.
 Be sure you do not give your dog any meat that contains cooked poultry bones or ham bones, which can splinter.

-- Fruit: Remember to remove the seeds or pits that can be toxic or cause blockages.
-Oranges contain vitamin C and apples can help dental health when chewed.
-Banana and melon also are fine for puppy treats.
-Many dogs like peanut butter as a treat.
+- Fruit: Remember to remove the seeds or pits in fruit that can be toxic or cause blockages.
+Banana, apples, cantaloupe, and watermelon also are fine for puppy treats.

 - Starches: Potatoes, rice, and bread should be limited to small amounts as they are high in calories.
 Avoid giving sauces like gravy along with the starches as they can be too rich.